NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Backup : true if not primary, false otherwise

-* RequestSent : true if block header has been proposed, false otherwise
+* ~~RequestSent : true if block header has been proposed, false otherwise~~ (removed on dBFT 2.0 since code tracks all preparation signatures, merged as RequestSentOrReceived)

-* RequestReceived : true if block header has been received, false otherwise
+* ~~RequestReceived : true if block header has been received, false otherwise~~ (removed on dBFT 2.0 since code tracks all preparation signatures, merged as RequestSentOrReceived)

 * ~~SignatureSent : true if signature has been sent, false otherwise~~ (removed on dBFT 2.0 because of extra commit phase carrying signatures)

+* RequestSentOrReceived : true if a valid signature of Primary has been received, false otherwise.

 * ResponseSent : true if block header confirmation has been sent (such block pre-confirmation was only introduced on dBFT 2.0)